 - In partnership with the Environmental Priorities Coalition, PFAS in food packaging (2ESHB 2658 – Concerning the use of perfluorinated chemicals in food packaging): Would ban the use of Teflon-like chemicals in food packaging including “to go” containers.
 STATUS: Passed into law!
 Signed by governor March 21, 2018.

 - Back in 1982, Zero Waste Washington helped pass a prohibition on detachable metal tabs on beverage cans.
 This law has been a tremendous success story in enhancing recycling and decreasing litter from detachable tabs.
 The attached lids stay with the cans and the aluminum can be recycled over and over again.
-This year, there was an effort to exempt beer cans from the prohibition on detachable metal tabs.
+In 2016, there was an effort to exempt beer cans from the prohibition on detachable metal tabs.
 This would have been a step in the wrong direction.
 Zero Waste Washington collaborated with others to defend the original law and successfully oppose this bill.

 - Supported successful passage of mercury-containing lighting bill, which requires producers to pay to recycle fluorescent lights from residents.

 A look at Zero Waste Washington’s incredible work over the years.

 - First year of E-Cycle Washington program.
 Producers collected over 38 million pounds of computers, monitors and TVs for recycling.

 - Developed first-of-its kind information on reducing waste medicines.

 - Evaluated the Rechargeable Battery Recycling Corporation’s in store program for collecting and recycling rechargeable batteries and cell phones.